karthickK-jDev/Mini-Portfolio-Website/README.md

 • I used grid property.

-• I hosted this website in 000webhost.com
+• I hosted this website on 000webhost.com

 # Website Link